-Why investment strategy diversification enhances active management
+Why strategy diversification enhances active management

-Why investment strategy diversification enhances active management
+Why strategy diversification enhances active management

 Supplementing asset-class diversification with strategy diversification increases the potential for portfolio risk management and can improve risk-adjusted returns.

 1. Because traditional diversification reduces risk by using assets with low correlation, a portion of the portfolio will always be underperforming during rising markets, dragging down overall performance.

 2. In declining markets, correlation between assets classes tends to increase, eliminating the value of diversification as a form of risk management.
 The bear market of 2007–2009 saw many assets classes decline, with Treasurys, gold, and cash being notable exceptions.
 High-yield bonds and real estate plummeted along with the S&P 500 and international markets (Figure 1).

 As the accompanying analysis from dshort.com said of the situation during the credit crisis, “Diversification works…until it doesn’t.”
 Vanguard’s Total Bond Index is the only asset class in this example to gain value over the period of the overall decline, but in a typical diversified portfolio it would not have had sufficient impact to offset the damage incurred in other asset classes.